SURFnet/eduxchange-eu-tech-docs/index.md

 - name
 - shortName

-Note: `courseCode` is  missing in the OOAPI spec and should be added there.
+Note: `courseCode` is  missing in the OOAPI spec and should be added there in the future.

 ##### `state` and `remoteState`